isabelberdecio/isathebioinformatic/_posts/2015-02-26-a-post-with-an-image.md

 ---
 layout: post
-title: A blog post with an image
+title: A blog post about me
-subtitle: Subtitle goes here
+subtitle: Some fun facts
-bigimg: /img/path.jpg
+bigimg: /170621-Puppy-Thumb.jpg
 ---

-Just some text here, but any Markdown will do.
-Note the file naming scheme of the post, to include the date:  `2015-02-26-a-post-with-an-image.md`.
-Also note the YAML block at the top of the post file.
+I'm 20 years old.
+My birthday is april 13th.
+I'm a twin!
+I speak 3 languages.
+I'm on the swim team at GW.
+I love bioinformatics!